Code-Institute-Submissions/MS3_GoBooks/README.md

 Members are given a wealth of actions available to them upon registration completion.
 Search functions allow them access to the library, while the Lucky Dip and What's Hot pages offer something new and unexpected.
 Members can add books, and add, edit or delete reviews, and can view the reviews of other members, therefore meeting all the criteria.

 **As an Admin I want to:**
 1. Have the ability to delete reviews that may be deemed rude or offensive.
+2. Have the ability to delete books that may contain incorrect or inappropriate information.
-2. Have the ability to remove members who abuse the service.
+3. Have the ability to remove members who abuse the service.

 A dedicated Admin account was created to meet these needs.
 When the user logs into **AdminUser** they can access restricted options to edit or delete books or members who do not meet the standards of the GoBooks website.

 **As Site Owner I want to:**
 1. Encourage users to become members and grow the platform.

 Through the implementation of various member options, the site has proved its usefulness, and will continue to expand as future features are added.
 Therefore the site owner criteria are met.

 ---